 But, again you ask, what are the guidelines?
 They vary from person to person, but in general, the accepted guidelines are as follows:

 - When photographing people, you want your subject to be aligned with one of the vertical lines in the frame.
 This doesn’t need to be exact, but the closer the better.
 In addition to the subject being aligned with one of those vertical lines, you also want his or her eyes to be roughly aligned with one of the horizontal lines.
 As well, if the person is not looking directly into the camera, you want the majority of the frame to be open in the direction that he or she is looking.
 So if the subject is looking to the right (your left), you will want the subject aligned to the right vertical line; if she is looking to her left (your right), then you want to align it up with the left vertical line.

-- When photographing landscapes (as you can see in this series), you want to align the horizon with one of the horizontal lines, usually the bottom one.
+- When photographing landscapes, you want to align the horizon with one of the horizontal lines, usually the bottom one.
 This is to prevent the horizon from being dead center in the frame and visually cutting the image in half.
 This also applies to photos of people, but the previously mentioned guidelines should usually take priority over this one and often take care of the issue of a centered horizon.

 - Ideally, you want your point of interest (for a portrait, this will usually be the eyes) to be on or around one of the points where a vertical line crosses a horizontal line.
 This isn’t always doable, while still following all the rules above, but when it is, the results are wonderful.

 Despite it being called a rule, as noted above, the rule of thirds is nothing more than a set of guidelines to help you compose your images, video, or art in an appealing way to the viewer.
 As with any guidelines they can and should be broken, but it is important to have a reason for breaking them, and beyond that, an understanding of how your choice will affect the viewer.